 The sensing initiator shall set the Measurement Setup ID field in the DMG Sensing Measurement Setup element to a unique value identifying the measurement.

 In the DMG Sensing Measurement Setup element, the sensing initiator shall set the Sensing Type subfield to the sensing type that will be used in the measurement.
-The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of.
+The sensing initiator shall not request a sensing type that the sensing responder has not indicated it is capable of in the DMG Sensing Capabilities element (see 9.4.2.319 DMG Sensing Capabilities Element) (#359).
 For sensing type of bistatic, the RX Initiator subfield is set to 1 to indicate that the sensing initiator is the sensing receiver in the bistatic measurements.
 It is set to 0 if the sensing initiator is the sensing transmitter in the bistatic measurements.

-The sensing initiator shall set the Num TX Beams field to the number of TX beams that will be used by the sensing transmitter in each measurement burst.
-The Num TX Beams shall be equal to the number of beams indices in the TX Beam List subelement.
-The sensing initiator shall set the Num Rx Beams field to the number of receiver beam per each transmit beam in the bistatic and multistatic measurements.
-The Num Rx Beams shall be equal to the number of beams indices in the RX Beam List subelement.
-Each beam index in the TX Beam List and RX Beam List is an index into the list of beams the sensing transmitter and sensing receiver published in their Sensing Beam Descriptor elements for transmit and receive, respectively.
+The sensing initiator shall set the beam list in the Tx Beam List subelement to the list of beams that are used by the transmitter during the measurement and the beam list in the Rx Beam List subelement to the lists of beams that are used by the receiver during the measurement. (#333) Each beam index in the TX Beam List and RX Beam List is an index into the list of beams the sensing transmitter and sensing receiver published in their DMG (#363) Sensing Beam Description elements for transmit and receive, respectively.
+If the Sensing Type subfield is set to Coordinated Monostatic, The Rx Beam List subelement is not present. (#869)

 If present, the Peer Orientation field contains the azimuth, elevation, and range of the sensing responder as measured by the sensing initiator.
 If present, the LCI field contains the location of the sensing initiator.

-The Schedule subelement contains the scheduling of the measurement as proposed by the sensing initiator.
+The DMG Sensing Scheduling (#364) subelement contains the scheduling of the measurement as proposed by the sensing initiator.
+The initiator shall set the Start of Burst field to the time of the start of the burst in TSF units.
+The initiator shall set the Inter Burst Interval field to the time between the start of scussessive intances in a burst.
+The initiator shall set the Intral Burst Interval field to the time between the start of successive bursts.
+The initiator shall set the Number of Tx Beams per Instance field to the number of Tx AWV patterns that will used in each interval.
+The initiator shall set the Repeat per Instance field to the number of times the transmitter will go through the Number of Tx Beams per Instance inside the instance (see e.g., 11.21.20.5.3 Bistatic DMG sensing instance). (#366)

 After receiving a Sensing Measurement Setup frame with a DMG Sensing Measurement Setup element a DMG STA responds with a Sensing Measurement Response frame containing a DMG Measurement Setup Element.